wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP 4.2.4 =
+- Improved the enqueue_validation_scripts() function to work better with block themes.

 = 4.2.3 =
 - Added an option in the Stripe button configuration to use the Stripe's automatic tax feature.
 - Usability improvement: the payment button shortcode can be selected easily (for better copy and paste operation).